 What Information and Paperwork does the Village Need?

-Applicants must fill out an application form Vacant Property Registration Form for a Vacant Property Registration Certificate.
-The bank, lender, other financial institution or its responsible agent or servicing company shall submit a $100 registration fee and register the property in the name of the lien holder on the application form.
+Applicants must fill out an application form on the Vacant Property Registration Web Site for a Vacant Property Registration Certificate.
+The bank, lender, other financial institution or its responsible agent or servicing company shall submit a $250 registration fee and register the property in the name of the lien holder on the application form.

 What are the Property Maintenance Standards?